nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 You can validate the installation by running `nvcc --version`.

 ### Nvidia Video Codec SDK
-Building the plugins require the user to install the Nvidia Video SDK. (version 8.2) The SDK is available here: https://developer.nvidia.com/nvidia-video-codec-sdk.
-It is free of charge, altough it does require you to create a Nvidia account.
+Building the plugins requires the user to install the Nvidia Video SDK. (version 8.2) The SDK is available here: https://developer.nvidia.com/nvidia-video-codec-sdk.
+It is free of charge, although it does require you to create a Nvidia account.

 Unzip the downloaded archive and copy the necessary header files to `/usr/local/include`.
-The SDK is made of only 3 files; the rest are example CUDA aplications.
+The SDK is made of only 3 files; the rest are examples of CUDA applications.

 ```bash
 cd Video_Codec_SDK_8.2.16/